Looking for rare Japanese items?

 What do I need to place a bid?

-In order to place a bid on an auction through our service, you will need to have sufficient credit in your Gift Certificate account.
+In order to place a bid on an auction via our service, you will need to have sufficient credit in your Gift Certificate account.
 When you place bids on auctions like eBay, you are required to pay that bid, only once the auction closes, and if you are the winning bidder.
-However, when you bid on auctions with Kupiku, we place the bid on your behalf at the Yahoo Japan auction.
+However, when you bid on auctions with Kupiku, we place the bid on your behalf on the Yahoo Japan auction.
 Once a bid is placed, we are unable to retract it.
 For this reason, we simply place a hold on the bid amount in your Gift Certificate balance.
 This ensures, in the case of a successful bid, you will have sufficient funds in your Gift Certificate to pay for the winning bid.
 If you become outbid by another bidder, the hold is automatically released and the amount previously reserved becomes available for you to use in other auctions or towards any purchases at Kupiku.com.
 If you win the auction, the amount reserved for your bid will be used to pay for the winning auction.
 In the case of a successful bid, you will receive an email informing you of the successful bid, and you will then be able to select and pay for your preferred shipping method.

 You are welcome to estimate your shipping costs well in advance, using the shipping fee calculator on any auction page: